 The placement of the house on land was another major point of consideration.
 Being relatively flat, the Kitchener Road site allowed cutting into the land with retaining walls simpler, along with stairs which celebrate the brickwork.
 Further interior and exterior use of bricks saw the implementation of a heavy grounded brick base with the light Queenslander on top – a familiar style in the area.

-“We kept the brickwork simple, however the bricklayer was very flexible and worked with us to create geometric patterns behind the fireplace and around the courtyard to create playful patterns of light and shadows.
-What’s so lovely about the brickwork in this project is that it’s a combination of heavy and light application.
-The brickwork has been used as an artistic installation is some respects, particularly with the towering wall in the backyard, which is a bookend to the back of the property.
+Brickwork was kept simple, but bricklayer flexibility helped in the creation of geometric patterns behind the fireplace and around the courtyard to create playful patterns of light and shadows.
+The combination of heavy and light brickwork application remains a highlight of this project, almost being used as an artistic installation in some respects, particularly with the backyard’s towering wall – a bookend to the back of the property.